 How long should you leave a toddler to cry at bedtime?

-Experts recommend that you leave your child to scream for a maximum of 5 minutes before paying them a visit.
+Experts recommend that you leave your child to scream for a maximum of 5 minutes before visiting them.

 How do I get my toddler to calm down before bed?

 I had the same issue as you!
 I got over it by establishing a good bedtime routine and sticking to it.
 Kids love a routine, and by establishing one, you are preparing them for bed.

-It’s frustrating when your child won’t sleep on time, but no matter how rough bedtime war maybe, your secret weapon is always to stay calm.
+It’s frustrating when your child won’t sleep on time, but no matter how rough bedtime war is, your secret weapon is always to stay calm.
 If you have a toddler hysterical at bedtime, then the tips on this page will help!

 When it’s bedtime, tell your kid in a calm tone that it’s time to sleep without encouraging negotiation.
 Instead, comfort your toddler, reassure them, and put them to sleep anyway.